ProjectErostribe/Lab04/README.md

-# Paidamoyo Janet Azehko
+# Lab04
-## Portfolio Website for JanetAzehko.com.
-Created during CodeCrew March-June 2021.
+Website for Lab 4 of Code Crew 102